WailanTirajoh/vue3-tailwind-docs/docs/guide/components/dropdown-menu.md

 ## Props

-This is set of properties that can be pass to TwButton component
+This is set of properties that can be pass to TwDropdownMenu component

 ## Align